stimms/misterjames/blog/source/_posts/2106-01-17-Everything-You-Need-To-Know-About-Band-2-Battery-Life.md

 Adding workouts to your day will drive the battery down a little more quickly, and I seem to burn about 10% of my battery when I go for a 30 min run with GPS turned on.

+## Watch Mode

+One feature that I really do enjoy about the Band 2 is the glance mode that allows you to turn your arm up as a cue for the Band to display the time.
+While this is super handy - the gesture replaces the need the press a button to see the time - it is also taxing on your battery life.
+With this feature one, I was losing more than 55% of my battery's charge each day, meaning it was impossible to keep it running for the week.
+I, therefore, disabled the feature and have reverted to clicking the primary button to call up the time.

 ## Charge Time

 The "bottom half" of the battery seems to charge a little quicker than the "top half".
 What I mean is that going from 0%  to 50% seems to take about 40 minutes or so whereas from the 50% mark and higher, the Band 2 charges at a rate of about 1% per minute.